 Section C: Literature Textbooks and Long Reading Texts

-- Short Answer Questions: Based on different prose prose / drama / poetry / peices to test Local and Global comprehension of ideas and language.
+- Short Answer Questions: Based on different prose/drama/poetry/pieces to test Local and Global comprehension of ideas and language.

 - Long Answer Question: Based on prose or play to test comprehension of characters, actions and plot appreciation of literary conventions and reasoning.

 Note: Short answer questions or long answer questions based on values can be given in the writing section or in the literature section.

 - Long Answer Questions: To test understanding, appreciation, analysis, inference in the plot of the long reading text and writing a character sketch.

 It is recommended that speaking and listening skills should be regularly taught in the class.

 - Up from Slavery by Booker T. Washington

 We have covered the detailed guide on CBSE Class 11 English Syllabus 2020-21.
 Feel free to ask any questions related to CBSE Class 11 English in the comment section below.